ehc-io/whatsapp-claude-agent/README.md

 ## Security Considerations

-1. **Whitelist enforcement**: Only numbers in the whitelist can interact with the agent
+1. **Whitelist enforcement**: Only numbers in the whitelist can interact with the agent (unless running in group mode with `--allow-all-group-participants`)
 2. **Session security**: WhatsApp credentials are stored locally - keep them safe
 3. **Permission modes**: Default to `default` mode for safety - avoid `bypassPermissions` unless necessary
 4. **Rate limiting**: Be aware of WhatsApp's rate limits (~1000-2000 msgs/day)